Join the Movement - Sign the Delay Manifesto 📑

 Pros: You can set a passcode for this app.
 You can toggle off the intercourse log, ovulation and fertility info, and pill tracking.

 Cons: There are ads (mine was for a calculator app) but going premium removes ads.
-There is also no user generated content in this app.
+There is also no user-generated content in this app.

 Our Thoughts?
 This app looked fairly safe and would likely be appropriate for a high school student.
-We like that there isn’t any user generated content and that there is an option to toggle off intercourse log, fertility info, and pill tracker.
+We like that there isn’t any user-generated content and that there is an option to toggle off intercourse log, fertility info, and pill tracker.

 Age: adults (community feature has predator risk)

 Tracking Options: The FitBit app allows you to track multiple areas of health.
-As far as menstrual cycles, the FitBit app tracks mood, protected or unprotected sex, ovulation test, fluids, and other events (the option given here is the morning after pill).
+As far as menstrual cycles, the FitBit app tracks mood, protected or unprotected sex, ovulation test, fluids, and other events (the option given here is the morning-after pill).

 Our thoughts?
-The Fitbit menstrual cycle tracker seems pretty straight forward.
+The Fitbit menstrual cycle tracker seems pretty straightforward.
 This app would be appropriate for an older teen, but our concern is always when there’s a “community” option and the chat that comes with it.

-Easy Period - Lit Tracker
+Easy Period – Lite Tracker:

 Age: tweens+

 Our thoughts?
 We feel that this app looks like a good option for a young girl.
 There are no bells and whistles with this one.
-The most significant concern is that it’s a super small start up, which means privacy might not be as buttoned up as the larger apps above.
+The most significant concern is that it’s a super small start-up, which means privacy might not be as buttoned up as the larger apps above.
 But since you don’t create an account, it’s anonymized data at best.

 Pros: It’s already on the iPhone!
 Nothing extra to download.

 Cons: Not available on Google Play.
+No way to “lock” trackers in the toggle-off position.

 Concluding thoughts about our research.

 You’d think that finding an app appropriate for young girls who just want to track their periods would be easier than this, but it’s a good reminder to check out the apps your kids are using.
 Always check apps for chat features and mature content.
-A good rule of thumb is that any app with user generated content increases the risks.
+A good rule of thumb is that any app with user-generated content increases the risks.

-A period tracker app is a great tool to help your daughter understand her cycles (we wish we had these when we were younger!), but nothing beats a trusted adult to come to with the embarrassing questions about how her body works and sexual health.
+A period tracker app is a great tool to help your daughter understand her cycles (we wish we had these when we were younger!), but nothing beats a trusted adult to come to with embarrassing questions about how her body works and sexual health.
 These are topics safer left to conversations with trusted adults rather than Google searches and period tracker apps.
 We highly encourage you to make conversations about our bodies, sex, periods, and hygiene the norm with your daughter.

 What if I have more questions?
 How can I stay up to date?